 But practicing sustainable ecommerce, and thereby improving both their company’s environmental credentials—and public image—has been proven to be a sound business decision.

-The bottom line is that both literally and figuratively, for ecommerce businesses, these days it pays to “go green”.
+The bottom line is that both literally and figuratively, there are many benefits of going green for businesses.